Steven-Klavins/off-the-rails/README.md

 Off the rails a web app built in the Ruby on Rails frame-work, users can create, update, delete, and comment on articles.
 This project is an adaptation of the official [Getting Started with Rails Guide.](https://guides.rubyonrails.org/getting_started.html)

-The tech stack for this project is Ruby, Ruby On Rails RSpec and PostgreSQL apposed to SQLight.
+The tech stack for this project is Ruby, Ruby On Rails RSpec and PostgreSQL apposed to SQLite.
 In addition to this the app formats posts and has CSS styling.

 ## What you can do